wendyku/E-commerce-fraud-detection/README.md

 ```
 $ pipenv install --dev
 ```
-Refer to https://github.com/pypa/pipenv for commands specific to your OS
+Refer to https://github.com/pypa/pipenv for commands specific to your OS.